karttur/soil-spectro/_posts/2022/2022-09-17-spectrodata-OSSL4ML05-mlmodel01.markdown

 ##### cross validated prediction

 [Cross validated prediction](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.cross_val_predict.html) splits the data into multiple training and testing subsets and is repeated (folded) as stated by the parameters _folds_.
-The test size equals the inversion of _folds_ (i.e if folds = 10 then the test size is 0.1) and each data point is included in the test fraction once, and only once.
+The test size equals the inversion of _folds_ (i.e if folds = 10 then the test size is 0.1) and each data point is included in the test fraction once and only once.

 ### Complete process-flow for Swedish OSSL data